nova0821/iotjs-wiki/Build-for-NuttX.md

 make
 ```

-With successful compilation, you'll get nuttx and nuttx.bin files.
+With successful compilation, you'll get _nuttx_ and _nuttx.bin_ files.

 #### Prepare flashing to target board

 Flashing to STM32F4-discovery board needs another tool called _stlink_.
-You can download it from [here](https://github.com/texane/stlink) or follow below steps;
+You can download it at [here](https://github.com/texane/stlink) or follow below steps;

 ```
 cd harmony